mikihau/reading-notes/designing-data-intensive-applications.md

                - standard for implementing heterogeneous two-phase commit; an API implemented for interfacing with the transaction coordinator
                - calls for components to know if they're part of a distributed transaction, and callbacks for prepare, commit, abort
                - in practice coordinator is on the same machine of the application; if coordinator process or the server it's on crashes, then server must be restarted to see the transaction log on disk
-          - issue for distributed 2pc transactions
+          - issues of distributed 2pc transactions
                - because components/db hold lock while in doubt, it takes long when coordinator crashes -- sometimes forever the coordinator's log is lost
                - meanwhile other transactions gets blocked -- can't write those locked records (for some db can't even read)
                - in practice, orphaned in-doubt transactions occur because of lost logs/software bugs, and even restarting db node doesn't resolve the problem because it still needs to hold the lock, requiring human to decide under high pressure
-               - emergency escape: let node decide unilaterally, but it breaks the atomicity promise
+               - emergency escape: the "heuristic decisions", letting node decide unilaterally, but it breaks the atomicity promise
-          - limitations for distributed transactions
+          - limitations of distributed transactions
-               - the coordinator is as important as the db itself, but it's usually the single point failure
+               - the coordinator also keeps data so it's as important as the db itself, but it's usually not implemented in a HA way so it tends to be the single point failure
-               - a coordinator deployment changes the nature of stateless applications because it holds states
+               - a coordinator deployment (together with the application service) changes the nature of stateless applications because it holds states
-               - XA doesn't support SSI (detecting conflicts across components) or deadlock detection (passing lock info)
+               - XA has to be lowest common denominator, so it doesn't support SSI (detecting conflicts across components) or deadlock detection (passing lock info)
-               - if any component fails, transaction fails, so it amplifies failures, defeating the purpose of fault tolerance systems
+               - if any single component fails, the transaction fails, so it amplifies failures, defeating the purpose of fault tolerance systems
      - fault tolerant consensus
           - formal definition: some nodes proposes values, then the quorum decides
-          - properties of consensus algo: uniform agreement, integrity (can't change mind), validity (must be a value proposed), termination (fault tolerance)
+          - properties of consensus algo
+               - uniform agreement
+               - integrity: no nodes decides twice
+               - validity: the decision is one of the proposed values
+               - termination: (liveness property) every node that doesn't crash eventually decides on that value -- for fault tolerance
+          - assumptions
+               - fault-stop model: assumes a node never comes back; 2PL isn't in this model because it waits for nodes to come back up
-          - algos assume fault-stop model, and more than half of nodes are functional, no byzantine faults
+               - more than half of nodes are functional
+               - no byzantine faults
           - total order broadcast is like multiple rounds of consensus: deciding on a total ordering of the next messages
           - the consensus algorithm
+               - the cluster has a leader; leader is unique within each epoch
                - when a leader seems dead, a new vote happen with a monotonically increasing number (the epoch number)
                - the leader that has the higher epoch number prevails
-               - then the leader makes a decision
+               - then the leader makes the decision
-               - 2 rounds of voting: first to decide on a leader, then to vote on a leader's proposal
+               - 2 rounds of voting in total: first to decide on a leader, then to vote on a leader's proposal -- there must be at least 1 overlapping node
                - great because it's fault tolerant while providing safety properties
-          - limitations of concensus
+          - limitations of concensus: consensus algorithms are good because of its safety guarantees, fault tolerance, implementation of total order broadcast (and linearizability)
+               - consensus algorithms uses synchronous communication, but most dbs choose asynchronous even if that means committed data might be lost on failover
-               - requires a strictly majority to operate, so the minority partition won't be available
+               - requires a strictly majority to operate, so the minority partition won't be able to make progress
-               - requires a fix number of nodes to operate and a small number of nodes to tolerate
+               - requires a fix number of nodes to operate and a small number of nodes to tolerate (there is dynamic membership extensions)
-               - relies on timeout, so if network unreliable, can stuck in leader voting longer than actually doing any job
+               - relies on timeout, so if network is unreliable, the cluster can stuck in leader voting longer than actually doing any job
      - membership and coordination services
-          - zookeeper's feature set
+          - zookeeper's feature set (besides consensus/total order broadcast)
                - linearizable atomic operations: the consensus algo guarantees linearizability, implemented as a lease to be available
                - total ordering of operations: can implement fencing token (for resource protection)
                - failure detection: by heartbeats with client. when session times out, locks are automatically released